strimzi/proposals/031-custom_authentication.md

 * `principal.builder.class` is set cluster-wide for all authentication methods (this is the status quo for OAuth authentication).
 This can only be set once, and we will fail hard (i.e. reject the config) if there are multiple principals defined.

-    It is expected / will be documented that the provided principal builder *must* support Strimzi authentication (i.e. ssl-based auth).
+    It is expected that the provided principal builder *must* support Strimzi authentication (i.e. ssl-based auth).
+This is expected to be identical, or very similar to [Strimzi's OAuth library](https://github.com/strimzi/strimzi-kafka-oauth/blob/main/oauth-server/src/main/java/io/strimzi/kafka/oauth/server/OAuthKafkaPrincipalBuilder.java).
+In particular, it leverages [Kafka's default principal builder class](https://github.com/apache/kafka/blob/trunk/clients/src/main/java/org/apache/kafka/common/security/authenticator/DefaultKafkaPrincipalBuilder.java#L73-L79), which allows the building of a principal based upon the name of the of peer certificate.
+Thus, it is expected that the custom principal builder provides a principal of type "user" with the name being that of the ssl peer certificate.

+In addition, it also expected that the custom authorizer supports principals of type "user", and loads the `super.users` property to know which user's (i.e. Strimzi services) are authorized.

 * We parse out `security.protocol` and pass that value into the `listener.security.protocol.map` ** as we currently do for OAuth authentication types.
 * `name` determines the prefix for all entries in `listener-config`
     * I.e., `listener.name.<listener-name>.oauthbearer.sasl.client.callback.handler.class=`